James Mellon Menzies

-James Mellon Menzies (明义士) (23 February 1885 – 16 March 1957) was a Canadian Presbyterian missionary, archaeologist, professor, and author.
+James Mellon Menzies (明義士) (23 February 1885 – 16 March 1957) was a Canadian Presbyterian missionary, archaeologist, professor, and author.
 He was the first Western scholar to study Shang dynasty Oracle bone script, the earliest form of Chinese writing.
 In the years following his death, he was considered a leading authority on the Shang dynasty.

 Early life and education

 Menzies was born in Clinton, Huron County, Ontario, Canada, on 23 February 1885, to David Redpath Menzies and his wife, Jane McGee, a family of Presbyterian farmers.
 His grandparents, Robert Menzies and Catherine Redpath, emigrated from Chapel Hill, Logie Almond, Perthshire, Scotland in 1832.
 He attended the University of Toronto and graduated with a degree of civil engineering in 1907.
 He was a land surveyor before joining the ministry.
 He attended Knox College in Toronto.
 He was ordained by the Presbyterian Church of Canada in 1910, and then commissioned to serve in northern Henan Province at the cities of Wu'an and Changde.
 Instead of taking a standard route along the pacific, he opted to travel through England and Scotland to meet relatives, then continue through Europe and Russia to take the Trans-Siberian Railway into China.